EMS-TU-Ilmenau/EMS-TU-Ilmenau.github.io/content/dataset/zenthos/index.md

 # Dataset organization

-> TODO: We are not publishign different heights/speeds, so they should be eliminated from the descriptions.
+> TODO: We are not publishing different heights/speeds, so they should be eliminated from the descriptions.
 Lets stick with just waypoints.

 The dataset is structured into 28 __runs__, determined by the flying path between the waypoints, referred to as tracks.
 The track name can be found in the 'Info.json' file, in each run path and follows the format: